Jimmy Governor: Fencing contract

 Jimmy had met John Mawbey of 'Breelong West' when he was breaking horses in the Gilgandra district.
 He made contact with Mawbey, who offered him a fencing contract to commence in January 1900.

 Mawbey owned a property known as 'Old Breelong' or 'Breelong West' on the Wallumburrawang Creek at its junction with the Castlereagh River, ten miles southeast of Gilgandra.
 The locality was once a coaching change-station on the Mendooran-Gilgandra road, and the family's first home was in the old Breelong Inn.
 By 1900, Mawbey's original selection had expanded to 1,500 acres and a new house had been built north of the old inn.
 By this stage Mawbey and his wife, Sarah, had nine children.
 Sarah's younger sister Elsie Clarke also lived with the family.
-In late January 1900, a 21-year-old teacher, Ellen Kerz, joined the household.
+In late January 1900, a 21-year-old teacher, Ellen Kerz (also known as Helen or Helena), joined the household.
 'West Breelong' had been declared a provisional school, so Kerz boarded at the new house and taught the Mawbey siblings, as well as other children from the district, at this location.
 The Mawbey men slept in the inn while the women and children occupied the new house.

 Jimmy and Ethel arrived at Mawbey's property in January 1900, after leaving their young baby with Ethel's parents in Dubbo.
 Jimmy was contracted to construct three miles of fencing, a job that would take about a year.
 The Governors made their camp further up the creek, about three miles from the Mawbey home and near where Jimmy would be working.
 The couple constructed a gunyah at the camp from bark sheets propped against a large log, and laid bark and leaves on the floor for bedding.
 Mawbey had agreed to supply rations of flour, meat and sugar, but any extras would be charged.
 The arrangement also involved Ethel working in the house several times a week as a domestic servant.